LeBezout/intranet-url-shortener/README.md

 * A reduced URL offered by an Internet service in an internal company use generates useless network flows: we leave the intranet to re-enter it immediately: `intranet -> web proxy -> internet -> firewall -> intranet`
 * A reduced URL obscures the original address.
 The different providers usually offer the possibility of previewing the destination site instead of being redirected directly to it,...  but who really does it?
-* There may be as many different short links for the same URL as there are shortening services.
+* There may be as many short links for the same URL as there are shortening services.
-* If the external URL reduction service stops then all the reduced addresses using it become inaccessible, it is therefore impossible to obtain the original address.
+* If the external URL reduction service stops then all the reduced addresses using it becomes inaccessible, it is therefore impossible to obtain the original address.
 * External URL reduction services take advantage of this to collect data and other statistics.
 * A URL can be a sensitive data, it can contain important information in parameters (login, token, even password, ...).
 * In the case of internal use, information about the internal infrastructure of the company can be indirectly disclosed.